 The Museum of Medical History is now open on Tuesdays and Thursdays by appointment only.
 Please note: All visitors to the museum are requried to wear masks regardless of vaccination status.

 If you are interested in booking a school or group tour, please contact Sam Mello at firstname.lastname@example.org.

 The Museum of Medical History of the Sierra Sacramento Valley Medical Society showcases developments in medicine with a special relationship to our region, from the mid-1800‘s through today.
 The Museum is organized by various themes: patent medicines and pharmacology, basic science and laboratory medicine, antibiotics and infectious diseases, medical diagnosis and therapy, surgical diagnosis and therapy, nursing, Asian medicine, radiology, quackery and local medical history.
 Click here to browse the Museum’s Artifacts.

 A variety of larger artifacts are also displayed including a turn-of-the-century doctor’s office diorama, a 1950-era iron lung, Civil War amputation kits, and a variety of medical art.

 You’ll also find an array of classical 19th century instruments including cups, various tools for bleeding, ether masks and medicines with mercury, arsenic and strychnine.
 The Museum of Medical History is also home to an extensive library containing early medical textbooks and journals.

-The museum is free of charge and open to the public Monday-Friday, from 9:00 AM to 4:00 PM, except for holidays.
+The museum is free of charge and open to the public, by appointment only.

 Museum of Medical History